General educational content. Escrow laws vary by state. Verify specifics with a licensed attorney or escrow professional. Data verified April 2026.

 What is the difference between escrow and closing?

-Escrow is the entire process and holding period between an accepted offer and the final transfer.
-Closing is the specific event at the end of escrow where you sign all documents, funds are distributed, the deed is recorded, and you receive the keys.
-Closing is the last step in the escrow process.
+Escrow is the entire process and holding period that begins when your offer is accepted and ends when ownership transfers.
+Closing is the specific event - usually the final day - when you sign all documents, wire your down payment and closing costs, the lender releases mortgage funds, the deed is recorded, and you receive the keys.
+Closing is the last step inside the escrow process.